patrick-blom/shorty/README.md

 ### Create a short link
 If you want that Shorty creates a short link for you, you have to send him a PUT request.
-The following example will show you how it works with curl from a mac.
+The following example will show you how it works with curl in the terminal.

 ```
 curl -X PUT -H 'Authorization: 5449f071773861dca4d3b459aa79fcf5' -d 'https://github.com/patrick-blom/shorty' http://127.0.0.1:8000
 ```
 ```
--X PUT: tell curl to send a PUT request
+-X PUT: Tell curl to send a PUT request
 -H 'Authorization: 5449f071773861dca4d3b459aa79fcf5': The token you provide under .env PUT_TOKEN (5449f071773861dca4d3b459aa79fcf5)
 -d 'https://github.com/patrick-blom/shorty': The Url you want to short (must be a syntactical valid url)
 http://127.0.0.1:8000: Your running Shorty